 In this blog we will explore how to leverage Microsoft Flow (now Power Automate) tools for industry-specific use cases and why it’s important to leverage industry knowledge when implementing.

 The Microsoft Product Team Elves have been very busy this year making sure that the clients they serve have plenty of new tools in the toolbox to gain efficiencies and be more competitive in their own businesses.
 One such tool that the Elves just renamed is “Power Automate” previously known as “Flow”.

-The beauty of Power Automate is that it is purpose built to help reduce steps in repetitive tasks or alert the users of specific, important information.
-For example, you want a notification every time your boss or executive sends you an email?
+The beauty of Power Automate is that it is purpose-built to help reduce steps in repetitive tasks or alert the users of specific, important information.
+For example, do you want a notification every time your boss or executive sends you an email?
 Power Automate can easily handle that.
-You want a slick “Daily Digest” button that launches you to the latest news from sources you picked?
+Do you want a slick “Daily Digest” button that launches you to the latest news from sources you picked?
 Power Automate can help with that too.
 The great news is that the North Pole has a ton of pre-built templates to leverage for things that users want across different organizations.
 See what the Elves have built here.